Springfield, Illinois: State government

-Township
+Townships

 The Capital Township formed from Springfield Township on July 1, 1877, and was established and named by the Sangamon County Board on March 6, 1878.
 The limits of the township and City of Springfield were made co-extensive on February 17, 1892, but are no longer so with subsequent annexation by the City of Springfield.
 There are three functions of this township: assessing property, collection first property tax payment, and assisting residents that live in the township.
 One thing that makes the Capital township unique is that the township never has to raise taxes for road work, since the roads are maintained by the Springfield Department of Public Works.

+In the 21st century Springfield annexed large parts of Springfield and Woodside townships.
+The annexed parcels remained part of their original townships despite being within the Springfield city limits.

 Law enforcement

-The Springfield Police Department was founded in 1840, as part of the city charter.
+The Springfield Police Department was founded in 1840 as part of the city charter.
+The police chief is Joseph Behl, and as of 2022, the department had 242 employees.

-Springfield Police officer Samuel Rosario was arrested by the Illinois State Police on February 28, 2017 after fighting with a teenager on charges of official misconduct and battery.
+Springfield Police officer Samuel Rosario was arrested by the Illinois State Police on February 28, 2017, after fighting with a teenager on charges of official misconduct and battery.
 He was found guilty of official misconduct in August 2019.

+In 2024, Sangamon County sheriff's deputy Sean Grayson was fired, and subsequently charged with first-degree murder, following the murder of Sonya Massey in Springfield.

 Education

 Springfield is currently home to six public and private high schools.

 The Springfield public school district is District No. 186.
 District 186 operates 24 elementary schools and an early learning center, (pre-K).
 District 186 operates three high schools, Lanphier High School, Springfield High School and Springfield Southeast High School, which replaced Feitshans High School in 1967, and five middle schools.

 Springfield's Sacred Heart-Griffin High School is a city Catholic high school.
 Other area high schools include Calvary Academy and Lutheran High School.
 Ursuline Academy was a second Catholic high school founded in 1857, first as an all-girls school, and converted to co-ed in 1981.
 The school was closed in 2007.

 Springfield hosts one University.
 The University of Illinois Springfield (UIS, formerly Sangamon State University), which is located on the southeast side of the city.

 Springfield is also home to a junior college Lincoln Land Community College, located just south of UIS.
 From 1875 to 1976, Springfield was also home to Concordia Theological Seminary.
 The seminary was moved back to its original home of Fort Wayne, Indiana, and the campus now serves as the Illinois Department of Corrections Academy.

-The city is home to the Springfield campus of the Southern Illinois University School of Medicine, which includes a Cancer Institute in Springfield's Medical District.
+The city is home to the Springfield campus of the Southern Illinois University School of Medicine, which includes Simmons Cancer Institute in Springfield's Medical District.

 Media

 The State Journal-Register is the primary daily newspaper for Springfield, and its surrounding area.
-The newspaper was founded in 1831 as the Sangamon Journal, and claims to be "the oldest newspaper in Illinois."
+The newspaper was founded in 1831 as the Sangamon Journal, and claims to be "the oldest newspaper in Illinois".
 The local alternative weekly is the Illinois Times.